vuestorefront/vue-storefront/docs/guide/installation/magento.md

 ## Synchronizing shopping carts

-By default shopping carts are not synchronized in the real time — just after the order is places, Magento2 cart is created etc.
+By default shopping carts are not synchronized in the real time  -  just after the order is placed, Magento2 cart is created etc.

-This was limiting behavior because to get Magento2 shopping cart promotion rules into the action you need to keep the user cart most current all the time.
+This was limiting behavior because you need to keep the user cart most current all the time to get Magento2 shopping cart promotion rules into the action .

 We have option for that!
 If you have Magento2 API configured within the `vue-storefront-api` you just need to go to `vue-storefront/conf/local.json` and add